BWV-Personal-Act/AI_generate_testcondition/.github/chatmodes/ 🎭 planner.chatmode.md

 ---
+description: >
-description: Use this agent to generate manual testcases in a table-only markdown format (like `explam.md`).
-The agent will parse API specifications (APIB/Markdown), database info, rule definitions, extract parameters and business rules, expand grouped entries into one-case-per-row, and write ready-to-use manual test files to the workspace.
+  Use this agent to generate manual testcases in a table-only markdown format (like `explam.md`).
+  The agent will parse API specifications (APIB/Markdown), database info, rule definitions, common rules, extract parameters and business rules, expand grouped entries into one-case-per-row, and write ready-to-use manual test files to the workspace.

 tools:
   [
     "edit/createFile",